Important Travel Information

 If you need to change your booking, you can do so by activating an account in the booking area.

 All travel must be paid for in advance.
 If you have booked over the phone or by email, the card details that you provide will have been securely stored and will be processed when you arrive at the terminal.

 Please do not check-in at the booking office.

 On arrival at the ferry terminals please join a queue and wait in your vehicle.
 A member of staff will check you in and issues you a boarding pass.

 There are toilets facilities on board the vessel and at the terminals at Gills Bay and St Margaret’s Hope.
 Disabled toilet and baby changing facilities are also available on board.

 If you need to use the lift on board, please advise at time of booking (you will be asked to use your hazard lights when boarding).

-Face coverings are mandatory when moving around any internal areas of the ship.
+The wearing of face coverings is mandatory, throughout the internal areas of the ship (except for exemptions or when eating and/or drinking).
 All passengers will be expected to comply with Transport Scotland’s advice on travelling safely, and provide their own face covering.
 If you believe you are exempt from wearing a face covering, please follow the Scottish Government guidance

 Designated tables and seats for disabled passengers and those with restricted mobility are signposted.

-Please use the hand-sanitising stations provided and observe strict hygiene measures and social distancing at all times.
+Please use the hand-sanitising stations provided and observe strict hygiene measures at all times.